dober-man/dober-man.github.io/xc/xc-vuln-app-was.md

 - Accidental exposure of vulnerable apps
 - Lingering cloud resources that continue to incur costs

 The Logic App will **delete resources when their expiration tag is reached**, ensuring that your lab environments remain temporary and controlled.
-The Logic App costs ~$0.001 – $0.02 per month
+The Logic App costs ~$0.001 – $0.02 per month.

 ---